javierp2013/254DiscordBot/README.md

 - Ready to run!

 ## 📚 Features
+TuffyBot is a fun and useful bot that has many functions.
+Her main function is to make booru searches and post images matching that search.
+Using TuffyBot is as simple as running "!danbooru cats" to see all images in the danbooru database matching the search term for cat.
+Try her help command, !help, to learn more about how to use her various commands.
 - Booru search (Danbooru, Safebooru, Sakugabooru)
 	- Filter by tags, date, score, favorite count
 - Minigames